coccoinomane/crabada.py/README.md

 1. Make sure you have Python 3.9 or later installed.
 1. Install dependencies: `pip install -r requirements.txt`.
-1. Copy _.env.example_ in _.env_ and customize the latter.
+1. Copy _.env.example_ in _.env_.
+1. Configure _.env_.
-1. Make sure you `cd` in the root folder of the project (the same where this readme is)
+1. `cd` in the root folder of the project (the same where this readme is)
 1. Run any of the scripts in the _bin_ folder.

+Please note that the bot will only consider the teams that you have registered in _.env_.

 # Mining scripts